Explain how prototypal inheritance works in JavaScript

 The Core Idea

 Every object has an internal link to another object called its prototype.
-If you try to access a property that doesn’t exist on the object itself, JavaScript looks for it on the prototype — and keeps going up the prototype chain until it finds it or reaches null.
+If a property is missing locally, JavaScript keeps walking that chain until it finds a match or reaches null.

 Concept